Thank goodness that Emily Post’s Etiquette finally gives the thumbs up for wearing white after Labor Day.

 Labor Day started marking the end of summer when it was declared a federal holiday in 1894.

-Before air conditioning and other modern cooling conveniences, wearing white was merely a way to stay cool in hot summer months.
+Before air conditioning and other modern cooling conveniences, wearing white was merely a way to stay cool in the hot summer months.
 People back then wore heavier, formal clothing year-round.
-A big, long-sleeved dress in a New York City August is indeed not ideal.
+A big, long-sleeved dress in a New York City August is not ideal.
 If I had to wear one, you bet it would be white.

 Along Came Winter White

-Modern Day Application of White After Labor Day
+Modern-Day Application of White After Labor Day